-Let’s look at section nine of the new bill amending K.S.A.
+Let’s look at section nine of the new workers compensation bill amending K.S.A.
 44-510e.
 There are two types of permanent partial disability.
 The first type is called functional impairment which is sometimes called body disability.
 The other type of permanent partial disability is called work disability.
 Work disability is determined by averaging the wage loss with the task loss.

 An employee may be able to receive what is called a work disability under certain circumstances as follows: